treddson/tunejams/README.md

 # Tune Jams

 This is a Spotify-like music player - built using React/React Router and customer CSS.
-It features a fully functional player bar with volume slider
+It features album artwork and a fully functional player bar with volume slider and backward/forward controls.
+More music and features will be added in the future.

 ## Getting Started